apache/kyuubi-website/src/en/news/2023-01-31-new-pmc-members.md

 has invited [Fu Chen](https://github.com/cfmcgrady) to become our PMC Member and we are pleased to announce that he has accepted.

-Fu Chen is currently working on Dingxiang Yuan, he has been doing significant work on Kyuubi community, such as PySpark and Arrow based results serialization, which are key features for the community and enterprise users.
+Fu Chen is currently working on DXY, he has been doing significant work on Kyuubi community, such as PySpark and Arrow based results serialization, which are key features for the community and enterprise users.
 He is also dedicated for the Kyuubi Spark engine enhancements.